 Pensacola for fresh seafood and authentic Florida food

-Other unique culinary stops that are sure to become favorites include Perdido Key’s Fisherman’s Corner Restaurant for shrimp & grits and bread pudding; Belmont District’s Five Sisters Blues Café for southern comfort Andouille Crusted Shrimp, Chicken & Waffles, okra, collard greens and black eyed peas; Jerry’s Drive In for classic (and cheap) diner favorites of BBQ pork, fried mullet and milkshakes; Marina’s Oyster Barn, Red Fish Blue Fish, The Fish House (try the Grits a Ya Ya) for Pensacola seafood; and locally owned Renfroe’s Pecans for what else, everything pecan.
+Other unique culinary stops that are sure to become favorites include Perdido Key’s Fisherman’s Corner Restaurant for shrimp & grits and bread pudding; Belmont District’s Five Sisters Blues Café for southern comfort Andouille Crusted Shrimp, Chicken & Waffles, okra, collard greens, and black-eyed peas; Jerry’s Drive-In for classic (and cheap) diner favorites of BBQ pork, fried mullet, and milkshakes; Marina’s Oyster Barn, Red Fish Blue Fish, The Fish House (try the Grits a Ya Ya) for Pensacola seafood; and also locally owned Renfroe’s Pecans for what else, everything pecan.

 For places to stay, check out Pensacola rental accommodations – an easy source is FlipKey.